jason-ford-x/proposal-ref-class/README.md

 ```

 ### ~~Ref.copy(<Ref instance\>)~~
-A `copy` or `clone` method is not provided on purposes, as it would be misleading.
+A `copy` or `clone` method is not provided on purpose, as it would be misleading.
 Since the value can be a primitive or non-primitive, it could imply making a copy of a non-primitive, which is a non-trivial action.

 Instead, pass the Ref instance back into the Ref constructor (`new Ref(<Ref>)`) as outlined [here](#passing-ref-as-value).